KaiNorberg/PatchworkOS/README.md

 All of this does however hinge on the ability for a process to prove that it has a capability to access the parent directory.
 The way this is done is closely tied to how PatchworkOS handles the "root directory."

+#### The Root Directory

-In PatchworkOS there is no global root or even namespace local root.
+In PatchworkOS there is no global root or even local root.
 Instead, when a process walks a path it must always specify some file descriptor to be considered the root for that specific operation.

-This root file descriptor is also what's used by a process to prove that it has a capability to access the parent directory.
+This root file descriptor has three purposes.
+First, it is used to implement paths starting with `/`, letting paths start from the root file descriptor.

+Second, it is used by a process to provide the proof discussed in the `..` section.
 If the process tries to use `..` to access the parent directory, the kernel will check if the specified root can reach that parent directory, if it can, then `..` acts as expected, otherwise `..` becomes a no-op to replicate expected POSIX-like behavior (e.g `/../../` is equivalent to `/`).

+Finally, the root file descriptor stores bindings.
+Within PatchworkOS, there is no namespace or per-process mountpoints.
+Instead, each file object stores a table of bindings.
+These bindings act as one would expect within POSIX, allowing a file to appear at a different path than its actual location within the filesystem hierarchy.
+When a bind is performed, that bind will only apply when walking paths from the file object whose binding table the bind was added to.

+In this system one can consider binding a file to be nothing more than a convenient way to pass multiple capabilities (file descriptors) within a single file descriptor, by binding paths within its binding table.
+It does also allow all the expected benefits of bindings or mounts from POSIX-like systems but from a different perspective.

 ### Standard Library